hothooper7/Stock_Market_Analysis/README.md

 A vast amount of information is available regarding all facets of the stock market.
 In order to create and train a successful model, access to meaningful data is extremely important.

 The collaborators of this project share an interest and curiosity about all things as they relate to the stock market.
 This interest combined with the available data lead to the selection of this project.

+## Communication Protocols

+The collaborators of this project have kept very open lines of communication, both through slack and zoom.
+Each team member has been excellent about being at meetings and understand that if one or more team members is unable to attend, they can be briefed and brought up to speed when they are available.

+## Machine Learning Models

+- Stock Sector Comparison
+    Create supervised learning model (logistic regression)
+    Train
+    Predict (classification)
+    Validate (accuracy)

+- ESG (environmental, social, governance) Stock Performance Create unsupervised learning model (k-means)
+    Train (principal component analysis)
+    Predict (determine pattern)
+    Create 3D scatter plot with the PCA data and clusters

+- Investor Sentiment
+    Create natural language processing model
+    Train
+    Predict (positive, negative, and neutral scoring)
+    Validate